Purchase a production version of Dynamics 365 for Marketing

 Don't work on the Instances tab when setting up Marketing.
 Though you can open details about an instance there and see that the various Marketing apps and solutions are available, your setup is likely to fail or be incomplete if you try to work from there.

-Find a Dynamics 365 Marketing Application in the list on the Applications tab.
+Find a Dynamics 365 for Marketing Application entry in the list on the Applications tab.

 If you see the Marketing app listed several times, then you probably have several Marketing apps available on your tenant.
 Marketing apps that are already configured show an instance ID appended to the app name and show a value of Configured in the Status column.
 Marketing apps that aren't assigned show a value of Not configured in the Status column and don't include an instance ID in their name.